 The head gardener was Richard Jowitt, born in Oulton in 1859.
 It’s believed he’d started working for the Calverleys, first as a domestic servant and then as a gardener, in the 1870s.
 After his marriage to Ada Beatrice Clarkson in 1892 the couple had lived with her widowed mother at the Nookin before moving to the head gardener’s quarters in the “old” lodge opposite the junction to Methley Lane.
 George William Jackson was nine years younger than Richard and in 1911, at the age of 43, was still living with his elderly parents, Samuel and Fanny, at 13 Oulton Lane on the Rothwell side of the estate.
 Sam had been an estate labourer.
 The youngest of the three was Wood Higgins, born in 1874, eldest son of Benjamin Wood Higgins, Oulton architect and surveyor who had lost two other sons in the war.

-Initially the Ministry of Works was reluctant to pay for repairs to the greenhouses, which had fallen into disrepair, but after much wrangling Dr. Philip Gordon Phillips, now in charge as medical superintendent, came up with a compromise.
+Initially the Ministry of Works was reluctant to pay for repairs to the greenhouses, which had fallen into disrepair, but after much wrangling Dr. Philip Gordon Phillips, “an expert neurologist” who had been appointed medical superintendent, came up with a compromise.
 As long as tools were provided, one of the greenhouses would be demolished and patients would renovate the others as they were given therapeutic training in gardening and other skills.
 Probably to protect market gardeners, tenants of his elsewhere in Oulton and Rothwell, Horace Calverley wanted a clause inserted in the lease preventing the hospital selling produce on the open market, but in the end he had to give way and the lease was finally signed in April 1923.

-Dr. Phillips didn’t stay for much longer than a year and records indicate he left to become a general practitioner living first at Cottingham Bridge before moving to Wetherby.
-By 1923 Frank Percival Sissons headed the list of voters on the electoral register living at the hall.
-There were 13 other names of male wardens or attendants, female nurses, and a resident cook.
+Dr. Phillips was medical superintendent for about five years although but he may have lived off the premises.
+Records indicate he lived at Cottingham Bridge before moving to Wetherby.
+By 1923 Frank Percival Sissons headed the list of voters on the electoral register in residence at the hall.
+There were 13 other names of male wardens or attendants, female nurses, and a cook.
 The unmarried son of a policeman, Sissons grew up in Chapel Allerton and was 40 years old.
 Before the war he had worked as a warehouseman for a druggist, possibly at one of the Leeds hospitals.
 A medal record indicates he served with the 5th Wiltshire Regiment.

 Although they now came from all levels of society, life and treatment for the patients was probably very similar to that enjoyed by the officers at the end of the war.
 To enhance the facilities and make life more comfortable for them appeals for contributions were made to the public.
 A letter published in the Yorkshire Post in January 1921 thanked individuals and organisations, including the Oulton and Woodlesford Working Men’s Club, for their help to celebrate the previous Christmas.
 Turkeys had been given by Leeds iron and steel merchant George Graham Steward Grundy. “lt is a difficult task, when one is faced with exactly the same conditions as existed in hospitals during wartime, and with men looking forward to the same benefits that they received then, to get together sufficient to gratify the special wants of these men.
 However, it is an easier task when one looks upon it as a duty that they want for nothing, and it certainly makes the necessity for collecting funds more compatible with ones peace mind,” wrote the anonymous correspondent.